Jateq/jateq/README.md

 ### Hi there 👋
+- 🔭 Currently pursuing a bachelor's degree in Engineering.
+- 📚 Constantly learning and exploring, right now php and java
+- 👯 Stack of technologies: React, Nextjs, Go, Python, php and java

 <!--
 **Jateq/jateq** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.